Ultimate Lakeland Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return will show you if the venture is a wise use of your cash.
-Divide the Net Operating Income (NOI) by the amount of cash invested.
-The answer is a percentage.
-High cash-on-cash return indicates that you will recoup your capital faster and the purchase will have a higher return.
-When you take a loan for part of the investment and use less of your funds, you will realize a higher cash-on-cash return.
+A short-term rental's cash-on-cash return will show you if the venture is a smart use of your money.
+Divide the Net Operating Income (NOI) by the total amount of cash invested.
+The resulting percentage is your cash-on-cash return.
+When a project is lucrative enough to reclaim the amount invested promptly, you'll get a high percentage.
+Financed ventures will have a stronger cash-on-cash return because you are using less of your funds.

 Average Short-Term Rental Capitalization (Cap) Rates

-Average short-term rental capitalization (cap) rates are widely used by real estate investors to assess the worth of rentals.
-A rental unit that has a high cap rate and charges market rental prices has a good market value.
-When properties in a city have low cap rates, they typically will cost more.
-Divide your estimated Net Operating Income (NOI) by the property’s market value or asking price.
-The percentage you will get is the investment property’s cap rate.
+Average short-term rental capitalization (cap) levels are largely employed by real property investors to estimate the market value of investment opportunities.
+A rental unit that has a high cap rate as well as charges average market rents has a good market value.
+When properties in a city have low cap rates, they generally will cost too much.
+The cap rate is computed by dividing the Net Operating Income (NOI) by the listing price or market worth.
+The percentage you get is the property's cap rate.

 Local Attractions